cloudevents/spec/discovery.md

 #### `GET /services`

 This MUST return an array of zero or more Services.
 The array MUST contain the latest version of all Services available via this Discovery Enpoint.
-Any Service previously returned to a client that does not appear in this result can be assumed to be no longer available.

 The collection of services MAY be filtered by supplying one or more [service attributes](#service-attributes) as a query parameter.
 Doing so MUST